School of Education and Childhood Studies

 What is the Further Forces Programme?

-Further Forces is an initiative designed to support service personnel preparing to leave or who have recently left the Armed Forces become further education (FE) trainers/teachers.
+Further Forces is an initiative designed to support service personnel preparing to leave or who have recently left the Services become further education (FE) trainers/teachers.

 There is a high demand within the FE sector for skilled teachers, in particular within science, engineering and technology.
 The Ministry of Defence is committed to supporting its outgoing service personnel to transition into civilian life.
 The intention of the Further Forces programme is to service both of these needs.
 The service leaver will be provided with high-quality training leading to a nationally recognised teaching qualification, accredited by the University of Portsmouth, and a job working as a teacher in the FE sector.

 This programme is designed to develop teachers and trainers for the FE sector.
 This sector primarily delivers courses and training to students who are aged 16 and over.
 The types of institutions who employer teachers and trainers include general further education colleges, independent training companies and organisations who have substantial in-house training programmes.
 This programme is not designed for those who wish to become school teachers of students aged 5-16 years old.

 Who can apply?

 Any service personnel who are planning to leave the Armed Forces, or who have left in the past 2 years.
 You should have an interest in becoming a teacher in the FE sector i.e. teaching students aged 16 and over.